chukwuk/chukwuk.github.io/_blogs/euclidean-distance-matrix-project/index.md

 ## Kernel 1: Naive implementation

 The naive implementation involves each GPU thread computing the euclidean distance between one coordinate and every other coordinate, which means each GPU thread will compute n euclidean distance out of n x n euclidean distance matrix.
 In CUDA programming model, threads are execute by warp, which is a group of 32 threads that executes the same instruction simultaneously(Single Instruction Multiple Threads).
-The minimum memory transaction by a warp is 32 bytes, which means a warp need four memory transaction to write 32 float data type if the data are adjacent.
-For kernel 1, where none of the data is not aligned, a warp will need 32 memory transaction(1024bytes) to service the memory access, which leads to the waste of 992 bytes of memory bandwith per warp.
+The minimum memory transaction by a warp is 32 bytes, which means a warp need four memory transaction to write 32 float data type to global memory if the data are adjacent.
+For kernel 1, where the data written to global memory is not aligned(coalesced), a warp will need 32 memory transaction(1024bytes) to write 32 float data type to global memory, which leads to the waste of 992 bytes of memory bandwith per warp.

 ```cuda